 - Finally, place the Mason jar with the kief butter in the refrigerator to cool and acquire that butter-like consistency.

 - If you intend to use your kief butter for long (up to 6 months), store it in the freezer.
 Otherwise, it’s good for up to 2 months if you use a fridge.

-If this is your first attempt at making cannabutter with kief, we’d advise that you under-dose the batch.
+If this is your first attempt at making Cannabutter with kief, we advise that you under-dose the batch.
 Generally, if you’re a high-tolerance cannabis user, you can go for kief with 20% THC content or higher.
 Low-tolerance or new consumers are better off with high-CBD variants or hemp strains.

-However, be advised that half of the THC content could be lost during infusion, so this should not pass off as an exact science.
-Nonetheless, it can help you calculate the best serving size.
+Nonetheless, be advised that half of the THC content could be lost during infusion, so this should not pass off as an exact science.
+Still, it can help you calculate the best serving size.
 In our case, we can make:

 - 8 brownies, each packing 62.5 milligrams of THC